Update your Flash ads

 Situation 3: You have Flash ads running on third-party ad servers

-Starting in June 2016, AdWords will no longer let you upload Flash creatives.
-Any Flash creatives uploaded prior to June will stop serving in January 2017.
-Third-party served ads that use Flash creatives and/or tracking pixels will be disapproved, and you will receive the error message "Flash Content Not Serving."
+Starting in June 2016, Google Ads will no longer let you upload Flash creatives.
+Any Flash creatives uploaded before June will stop serving in January 2017.
+Third-party served ads that use Flash creatives and/or tracking pixels will be disapproved, and you will receive the error message "Flash content not serving".

-If you have Flash ads running on third-party ad servers, such as DoubleClick Manager, you can either create a static image ad, or create an HTML5 ad on your own and upload it to your ad server of choice.
+If you have Flash ads running on third-party ad servers, such as DoubleClick Manager, you can either create a static image ad or create an HTML5 ad on your own and upload it to your chosen ad server.
 If you have a Flash pixel running within a third-party ad tag, it should be removed from the ad server and replaced with technology that doesn't rely on Flash.

 Create HTML5 ads with any of these free tools from Google: